 Who likes strawberries?

 Strawberries are more popular than ever.
 In the past 20 years, fresh strawberry consumption per capita has nearly doubled; from 3.3 to 6.4 lbs a year.
 Strawberries are now the fifth highest consumed fruit in the United States, behind bananas, apples, oranges, and grapes, according to the U.S. Department of Agriculture.
 The United States is the world’s largest grower of strawberries for export, and California produces nearly three-quarters of them.
-Strawberries are now a $2.1 billon industry.
+Strawberries are now a $2.1 billion industry.

 Some of California’s varieties are the Seascape, Camarosa, Albion, Aromas, Diamante and Ventana.
-Some East Coast and Mid-Atlantic varieties are Jewel, Cavendish, Earliglow, Redchief and Tribute.
+Some East Coast and Mid-Atlantic varieties are Jewel, Cavendish, Earliglow, Redchief, and Tribute.
 Strawberries are a member of the Rose family and the only fruit with seeds on the outside.
 Although they are 90 percent water, they are a great source of dietary fiber, Vitamin C, folate, potassium, manganese, and antioxidants.

 People of a certain age will remember that the strawberries of their childhood were much smaller (and possibly tasted better) than most berries sold today.
-Innovations in strawberry plant varieties have made berries less fragile (to survive shipping) and extended the growing season.
+Innovations in strawberry plant varieties have made berries less fragile (to survive to ship) and extended the growing season.
 Strawberries have a short growing season in temperate states, but warm climates in California and Florida allow production for 6-8 months a year.
 April, May, and June are still the peak harvest months.
-Technically, the strawberry is a perennial, but at commercial farms it is planted as an annual, with new plants introduced each year.
+Technically, the strawberry is a perennial, but at commercial farms, it is planted as an annual, with new plants introduced each year.
 This is because a strawberry plant’s first growing year produces its biggest berries.

 Everyone loves strawberries, including pests and fungi.
 Strawberries are fragile fruits that grow close to the ground and are vulnerable to penetration by bugs, molds, and disease.
 In warm climates, commercial farmers have strawberries growing in the same fields most of the year, year after year, so pathogens become a major problem.
 A common practice is to “fumigate” the soil to inoculate it against pests and mold that might damage the berries.
 The field is covered in a tarp, and the soil underneath is gassed to kill any pathogens.
 This leaves the soil sterile so it must be fertilized as well.
-Strawberries grown on the East Coast or in the north don't have as many pathogen problems because the ground freezes, a natural inoculation against pests.
+Strawberries grown on the East Coast or in the north don’t have as many pathogen problems because of the ground freezes, a natural inoculation against pests.

-The main pesticide used to fumigate strawberry fields is Methyl Bromide, an ozone–depleting chemical compound, that has also been found to cause cancer and birth defects.
+The main pesticide used to fumigate strawberry fields is Methyl Bromide, ozone-depleting chemical compound, that has also been found to cause cancer and birth defects.
 While it was banned from common commercial use in 2010 as part of the U.S. agreement to the Montreal Protocol, the international treaty regarding ozone protection, a number of agricultural uses, including strawberry field fumigation, are excepted from the ban.
 The proposed replacement is Methyl Iodide.
 Although it received FDA approval and was approved for restricted use in California in 2010, Methyl Iodide is still reviled by many independent agencies and scientists, including five Nobel laureates, for its deleterious effects on health and environment.
 The San Francisco-based Pesticide Action Network is part of a lawsuit charging that the California approval violates the California Environmental Quality Act, the California Birth Defects Prevention Act, and the Pesticide Contamination Prevention Act.
 Methyl Iodide is sold under the brand name MIDAS by Arysta LifeSciences, a Cary, North Carolina-based pesticide company.
 The Pesticide Action Network and environmentally concerned citizens are seeking the revocation of Methyl Iodide.